 There are generally two options to get your book to market without your having to slave away at the keyboard: ghostwriting and co-authorship.
 With ghostwriting, the author you hire remains anonymous (although we appreciate it when we’re mentioned in the book’s acknowledgment section!).
 A co-author, on the other hand, will have his or her name on the cover along with yours.
-Here are the benefits of each:
+Here are some of the main benefits of each:

 - You get sole credit for the book.

 - In most cases, the final product is considered a work for hire, meaning you own full rights to the material.